patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

 * *2021-11-22 16:00 EST:* The #include <C++> representatives are told that X's registration and hotel room were paid for by the conference, even though they were not a speaker this year.
 X was also sent a speakers gift basket after the conference.
-* *2022-03-08:* Patricia Aas publishes this proposed transparency report along with the proposed statement on CppCon safety.
+* *2022-03-08:* [Patricia Aas publishes][5] this proposed transparency report along with the proposed statement on CppCon safety.
 * *2022-03-09:* The C++ Foundation issues a [statement][2] and a new [safety policy][3].
 In the statement they omit key details outlined in this report like the decision to lift all restrictions except the organizer role, they also omit that CppCon paid for the hotel, that the President of the board introduced X at the event or that they sent X a speakers